-Welcome to our Trimester- by- Trimester Pregnancy Travel Guide where we point out some important things to consider before booking your trip these Christmas holidays.
+Welcome to our Trimester- by- Trimester Pregnancy Travel Guide where we point out some important things to consider before booking your trip these holidays.

 Time alone with your partner before bub arrives can be really good for the two of you to have some out and connect before the madness of being new parents sets in.

 Whilst your pregnancy shouldn’t put a stop to travel plans , its important to consider the implications of travelling throughout each different stage of your pregnancy.